coderGirlSu/CA-Full-Stack-App/README.md

 ### Renew user JWT

-This diagram shows how the Client can use the refresh token when the JWT expires.
+JWTs are short-lived, meaning that they expire after a few minutes to increase app security.
+This diagram shows how the Client can use the Refresh token when the JWT expires.
 The Client sends a request to exchange the Refresh token for a new JWT to the Server.
-The Server forwards the refresh token to the Authentication Server and returns a response and a JWT.
+The Server forwards the Refresh token to the Authentication Server and returns a response and a JWT.
 The Server then returns the new JWT to the client.

-The client can the continue making API requests with the new JWT.
+The client can then continue making API requests with the new JWT.

 ![R2](docs/diagrams/Refresh%20Tokens.png)

 ### Database ERD

+The database for this application is non-relational.
 There are 3 collections in the database for this application.

 #### User collection

-This collection contains document for each user, containing the following properties:
+This collection contains documents for each user, containing the following properties:

 - display_name string: The display name in the app of the user
 - created_date date: The date that the document was created